Zammy/SSLAB/README.md

-# SSLAB (Simple Service Locator and Boostrapper)
+# SSLAB (Simple Service Locator and Bootstrapper)

 I have used ServiceLocator pattern in multiple projects from games to apps for Unity.
-Although it is considered anti-pattern I belieave that it is better fit than DI (Dependency Injection) in 90% of the times.
+Although it is considered anti-pattern I believe that it is better fit than DI (Dependency Injection) in 90% of the times.
 SSLAB gives you a super simple way to abstract your different modules behind interfaces, to create a separation from Unity's APIs and to incorporate unit-testing if you so desire.
 It is the skeleton on top of which you can build anything you want.
 The whole package is less than 200 lines of code thus it is extremely easy to extend with whatever is needed for your project. **All merge requests are welcome!
 Feel free to fork it and do whatever you want with SSLAB!
 If you have any question (or you found a bug) you can raise an issue.
 Happy game developing! <3**

 ## Setup